Visit Alchemer's GDPR Command Center for the latest information.

 Because we are hosted by AWS, we leverage their power to be highly available, to increase our reliability, and to offer increased flexibility that lets us scale up for surges in traffic in almost real-time.

 Automated redundancies are in place for a scalable infrastructure to accommodate high traffic.
 Because of this, security in the cloud is slightly different than security in on-premise data centers.
 We have a shared security responsibility model with AWS.
 We utilize AWS for infrastructure as a service (laas), and they are responsible for the underlying infrastructure that supports the cloud.
 They are also responsible for protecting the global infrastructure that runs all of the services offered in the AWS cloud.
 This infrastructure is comprised of the hardware, software, networking, and facilities that run AWS services.
-For more information regarding Amazon's extensive security controls, see their Overview of Security Processes Whitepaper.
+For more information regarding Amazon's extensive security controls, check out the Overview of AWS Security Practices.

 For security reasons and as part of AWS policy, AWS does not provide the physical addresses of the data centers.
 The main reason our customers would want the physical address is to ensure the data centers are sufficiently geographically separated to conform to standard disaster recovery requirements.
 AWS ensures they have that level of redundancy and reliability, which eliminates the need for actual physical addresses.